Hermzy14/farmingSim/protocol.md

    - Notify user about error.

 ## An example scenario

-TODO - describe a typical scenario.
-How would it look like from communication perspective?
-When are connections established?
-Which packets are sent?
-How do nodes react on the packets?
-An example scenario could be as follows:
-1. A sensor node with ID=1 is started.
-It has a temperature sensor, two humidity sensors.
-It can also open a window.
+1. Sensor Node ID= 1 is started:
+- It initializes its sesors(1 temprature senor, 2 humidity sensors) and its actuator (a window)
+- It establishes a TCP connection with the control panel and send a registration packet.
-2. A sensor node with ID=2 is started.
-It has a single temperature sensor and can control two fans and a heater.
+2. Sensor Node ID=2 is started:
+- It initializes its sensors (1 temperature sensor) and actuators (2 fans and a heater).
-3. A control panel node is started.
-4. Another control panel node is started.
-5. A sensor node with ID=3 is started.
-It has a two temperature sensors and no actuators.
+- It establishes a TCP connection with the control panel and sends a similar registration packet:
+3. Control Panel Node 1 is started:
+- It begins listening for incoming TCP connections from sensor/actuator nodes.
+- It stores the capabilities of connected nodes.
+4. Control Panel Node 2 is started:
+- It also begins listening for TCP connections.
+- It mirrors the same functionality as the first control panel.
+5. Sensor Node ID=3 is started:
+- It initializes its sensors (2 temperature sensors) with no actuators.
+- It establishes a connection and registers
+6. Broadcasting sensor data:
+- Command panel request data from seonsor nodes.
-6. After 5 seconds all three sensor/actuator nodes broadcast their sensor data.
+- 10 seconds after initialization, all three sensor nodes broadcast their current sensor data to the control panels.
+7. User interaction with control panel 1:
-7. The user of the first-control panel presses on the button "ON" for the first fan of sensor/actuator node with ID=2.
+- The user of Control Panel 1 presses a button to turn on the first fan of Sensor Node ID=2.
+- Control Panel 1 sends a command to Sensor Node ID=2.
+- Sensor Node ID=2 turns on the fan and sends a confirmation back to the control panel.
+8. User Interaction with Control Panel 2:
-8. The user of the second control-panel node presses on the button "turn off all actuators".
+- The user of Control Panel 2 presses a button to turn off all actuators.
+- Control Panel 2 sends commands to all sensor nodes with actuators.
+- Each node executes the commands (e.g., closing the window, turning off fans, and shutting down the heater) and sends confirmations to Control Panel 2.

 ## Reliability and security

-TODO - describe the reliability and security mechanisms your solution supports.
 ### Reliability:
 - We have error handling for the different types of errors that can occur in the system.
 - We will also implement a checksum to compare the received data with the expected data.